rthedrick91/movie-collection/pages/starwarssaga.md

 ## In A Galaxy Not So Far Away

-### How The Star Wars Saga Shaped My Love Of Movies
+### How the Star Wars Saga shaped my love of movies

 ![Star Wars box set](/movie-collection/objects/starwarsexhibit1)